 The virtual storage required for the program is determined by adding the lengths of the longest path in each region.
-In Figure 57 on page 198, if CSH is 4000 bytes and CSI is 3000 bytes, the storage required is 22000 bytes, plus the storage required by the special overlay tables.
+In Figure 54, if CSH is 4000 bytes and CSI is 3000 bytes, the storage required is 22000 bytes, plus the storage required by the special overlay tables.